LuisPe/terraform-eks-module/README.md

 And we also define some Kubernetes/Helm Terraform providers, to be used later to install & configure stuff inside our Cluster using Terraform code.

 ⚠️ Note: The user IDs displayed above are fictitious, and of course they have to be customized according to the user groups present in your AWS account.
 Have in mind that these usernames do not have to exist as AWS IAM identities at the moment of creating the EKS Cluster nor assigning RBAC accesses, since they will live inside the Kubernetes Cluster only.
 IAM/Kubernetes usernames correlation is handled by AWS CLI at the moment of authenticating with the EKS Cluster.

-As you may see above, the Ingress definition uses a new AWS-issued SSL certificate to provide HTTPS in our ELB to be put in front of our Kubernetes pods, and also defines some annotations required by Nginx Ingress for EKS.
-At the end it creates a new DNS entry associated with the ELB, which in this example depends on a manually-configured DNS Zone in Route53.

-⚠️ Note: In this case I decided to re-use a DNS Zone created outside of this Terraform workspace (defined in “dns_base_domain” variable).
-That is the reason why we are using a data source to fetch an existing Route53 zone instead of creating a new resource.
-Feel free to change this if required, and create new DNS resources if you do not have any already.

 The last step (not configuration required) set up RBAC permissions for the developers group defined in our EKS Cluster.